smokyisthatyou/STM32Nucleo64/ex3-priority_inversion/README.md

   }
 }
 ```
-This third task is the more complex one: after transmitting a message it acquires the semaphore.
+This third task is a bit more complex: after transmitting a message it acquires the semaphore.
 After that it begin to wait untile the PIN13 (the one associated to the user button) go low, in other words untile the button is pressed.

 At this time the low priority task is preempte by the higher priority task once it ends it waiting stage of 500 ms.